etxebe/protractor-html-reporter/README.md

 * screenshotPath
 The path where to look for screenshots.
 * testBrowser
-The name and version of browser on which the tests were executed.
+The name of browser on which the tests were executed.
+It's necessary if you want to display screenshots in your report.
+* browserVersion
+The version of the browser.

 Credits
 ----------------------------------